source-academy/sicp/README.md

 ## Generating Latex Files
 Run `npm start`.
 Latex files will be in the latex folder.
-Compile main.tex with XeLaTex+MakeIndex+BibTex for the pdf version.
+Compile sicpjs.tex with XeLaTex+MakeIndex+BibTex for the pdf version.